ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/victims/update.rst

 Update Victims
 --------------

-The basic format for updating a Victim is:
+The following example illustrates the basic format for updating a Victim:

 .. code::